pisa-engine/pisa/docs/source/indexing_pipeline.md

 A _forward index_ is the output of the `parse_collection` tool.
 It represents each document as a list of tokens (terms) in the order of their appearance.
-To learn more about parsing and the forward index format, read [Parsing](parsing.html).
+To learn more about parsing and the forward index format, see [Parsing](parsing.html).

 ## Inverted Index